kangabru/kangabru.github.io/_posts/2013-08-01-galactic-reign.md

     <source src="/images/galactic_reign_ui.mp4" type="video/mp4">
     </video>
     <br>
-    <span>The planet is key to the game, so the menu displays it front and centre.
+    <span>(Video) The planet is key to the game, so the menu displays it front and centre.
 Notice that the land mass drifts, and the rings orbit around the planet gracefully.</span>
     <br>
     <br>
 </div>